 This is a mixed bag and it sometimes depends on the client side company you work for.

-For me, agencies won because it’s blats obvs that keeping their talented staff up to date and continually learning means they’re better at their jobs and produce better results for their clients.
-Better results = more money and business.
+For me, agencies won because it’s blats obvs that keeping their talented staff up top of their game means they’re better at their jobs and produce better results for their clients.

-Any agency that does not have staff learning as a number 1 priority is, in my humble opinion, headed for avoidable hard times.
+Any agency that does not have staff learning as a high priority is, in my humble opinion, headed for hard times.
 Particularly so in digital marketing where everything changes on a near daily basis!

 The very best agencies will always look to develop their staff and not only does this mean better results for them, but, it means happier more contented and excited professionals and lower staff turnover.